|FALL 2016 SEASON|

 Fall and Spring Classics

 At the end of each fall and spring season, there is a tournament that takes place for the all teams in the Select program.
-The tournament runs over the course of two weekends, but there are no games on Sundays.
+The tournament runs over the course of 1 week but there are no games on Sundays.
 The tournament schedule is based on the team's seeding in the division.

 Equipment and uniforms